Mockup: Software engineering

 The most common use of mockups in software development is to create user interfaces that show the end user what the software will look like without having to build the software or the underlying functionality.
 Software UI mockups can range from very simple hand drawn screen layouts, through realistic bitmaps, to semi functional user interfaces developed in a software development tool.

 Mockups are often used to create unit tests - there they are usually called mock objects.
-The main reasons to create such mockups is to be able to test one part of a software system (a unit) without having to use dependent modules.
+The main reason to create such mockups is to be able to test one part of a software system (a unit) without having to use dependent modules.
 The function of these dependencies is then "faked" using mock objects.

 This is especially important if the functions that are simulated like this are difficult to obtain (for example because it involves complex computation) or if the result is non-deterministic, such as the readout of a sensor.

 A common style of software design is Service-oriented architecture (SOA), where many components communicate via protocols such as HTTP.
 Service virtualization and API mocks and simulators are examples of implementations of mockups or so called over-the-wire test doubles in software systems that are modelling dependent components or microservices in SOA environments.

 Mockup software can also be used for micro level evaluation, for example to check a single function, and derive results from the tests to enhance the products power and usability on the whole.